kevinThulnith/Laravel-project/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project is open-source and available under the [MIT license](LICENSE).

+---

+Feel free to contribute and enhance the project!
+For questions or suggestions, open an issue or submit a pull request.